 This isn’t life coaching.
 It’s not goal-setting or accountability.
 It’s not about optimizing your performance or fixing your problems.

-I draw on 30+ years of coaching experience and Jungian depth psychology.
+I draw on fifteen years of coaching, a career before that in Fortune 100 leadership development, and my training as an ICF PCC, Certified Integral Coach, and Certified Immunity to Change Coach.
 I bring deep listening, honest reflection, and a willingness to sit with complexity.
 I don’t have answers for you.
 I have presence, questions, and the capacity to hold what you’re carrying.

 I’d be honored to walk alongside you.

 Some women want to talk through their journey.
-Others want to make something.
+Others want to make something from it.

 If you’re drawn to depth work and creative expression, these practices complement each other beautifully.